 Start by harvesting a bunch of oregano stems.
-Oregano loses a lot of its volume when dried, which is why you need to harvest at least 10 stems.
+Oregano loses much of its volume when dried, so you must gather at least 10 branches.

 Next, rinse and wash the stems thoroughly.
 Be careful to remove any dirt but also unwelcome bugs and insects.

 Now dry the leaves to remove any excess water.